 Who pays the AMT?

-Before the 2017 Tax Cuts and Jobs Act (TCJA), the individual alternative minimum tax (AMT) primarily affects well-off households, but not those with the very highest incomes.
-It is also more likely to hit taxpayers with large families, those who are married, and those who live in high-tax states.
+Before the 2017 Tax Cuts and Jobs Act (TCJA), the individual alternative minimum tax (AMT) primarily affected well-off households, but not those with the very highest incomes.
+It was also more likely to hit taxpayers with large families, those who were married, and those who lived in high-tax states.
 The TCJA shields almost all upper-middle and high-income taxpayers from the reach of the AMT.
 The AMT is now most likely to hit those at the top of the income scale who are engaged in certain tax sheltering activities.

-Taxpayers pay the higher of either their tax calculated under regular income tax rules or their tax calculated under the alternative minimum tax (AMT).
-In 2017—before enactment of the Tax Cuts and Jobs Act (TCJA)— the 39.6 percent top rate under the regular income tax is higher than the 28 percent top statutory AMT rate, households with very high incomes who do not attempt to shelter much income typically pay based on the regular income tax system.
-Households that are not at the very top but still have relatively high incomes face somewhat lower statutory tax rates under the regular tax and are therefore more likely to pay the AMT.
+Taxpayers pay the higher of their tax calculated under regular income tax rules or under the rules for the alternative minimum tax (AMT).
+In 2017—before enactment of the Tax Cuts and Jobs Act (TCJA)— the 39.6 percent top rate under the regular income tax was much higher than the 28 percent top statutory AMT rate.
+Thus, households with very high incomes who did not attempt to shelter much income typically paid the regular income tax.
+Households not at the very top of the income scale but still with high income faced somewhat lower statutory tax rates under the regular tax and were therefore more likely to pay the AMT.

-Burman, Leonard E. 2007.
+Burman, Leonard E. 2007a.
 “The Alternative Minimum Tax: Assault on the Middle Class.”
-The Milken Institute Review, October.
+Milken Institute Review, October.

 ———.
-2007.
-“The Individual Alternative Minimum Tax: Testimony before the United States Senate Committee on Finance.”
-Washington, DC: Urban Institute.
+2007b.
+“The Individual Alternative Minimum Tax.”
+Testimony before the United States Senate Committee on Finance, Washington, DC, June 27.